Abhi-blue-alegator/Load-Type-Prediction-for-Power-System-Optimization/README.md

 # Load Type Prediction for Power System Optimization

-## Overview
+## Problem Statement
-This repository contains a machine learning project aimed at predicting the load type of a power system.
-The project involves the development of a predictive model using historical data to optimize power system operations.
-The key steps of the project include data preprocessing, exploratory data analysis (EDA), feature engineering, model selection, and evaluation.
+The primary objective of this project is to develop a machine learning model capable of predicting the load type of a power system based on historical data.
+The "Load_Type" categorization includes "Light_Load", "Medium_Load", and "Maximum_Load".
+This classification problem requires candidates to apply their skills in data preprocessing, exploratory data analysis (EDA), feature engineering, model selection, and model evaluation to predict the load type accurately.

+## Dataset Details
+The dataset provided for this task contains several features that are crucial for understanding and predicting the load type of a power system.
+These features include:
+- Date_Time: Continuous-time data taken on the first of the month
+- Usage_kWh: Industry Energy Consumption (Continuous kWh)
+- Lagging_Current_Reactive.Power_kVarh: Continuous kVarh
+- Leading_Current_Reactive_Power_kVarh: Continuous kVarh
+- CO2(tCO2): Continuous ppm
+- Lagging_Current_Power_Factor: Continuous
+- Leading_Current_Power_Factor: Continuous
+- NSM: Number of Seconds from midnight (Continuous S)
+- Load_Type: Categorical (Light Load, Medium Load, Maximum Load)

+## Evaluation Criteria
+To assess the model's performance, an appropriate validation strategy will be implemented, using the last month of data as the test set.
+Metrics specific to classification problems, such as accuracy, precision, recall, and F1-score, will be used for evaluation.

+## Code
+The code for this project is available in the `notebooks/` directory.
+The main notebook, `Load Type Prediction for Power System Optimization.ipynb`, details the entire project workflow, including data preprocessing, exploratory data analysis, feature engineering, model selection, and evaluation.

 ## File Structure
 - `data/`: Contains the dataset (`load_data.csv`) used for training and testing the model.